 - Overheating issues

 The debate between a corded stick vacuum and a cordless vacuum is one as old as vacuums itself.
-Ever since corded variants were introduced to the market, people started wondering which approach was more efficient.
+Ever since corded stick vacuums were introduced to the market, people started wondering which approach was more efficient.
 Here are a few factors that can help you decide what’s right for you.

 One of the most frequently touted benefits of going cordless is the fact that vacuum models without a cord tend to be lighter than their corded counterparts — with many being under 6 pounds.
 This can make it easier to clean your entire house without falling victim to arm strain.